-Did you know February is National Eating Disorders Awareness Month?
-In honor of this month, here are some activities to raise awareness of eating disorders, decrease stigma, and promote recovery.
+Did you know that February is National Eating Disorders Awareness Month?
+In honor of this month, participate in these great activities to raise awareness of eating disorders, decrease stigma, and promote recovery.

 Many organizations are hosting events to promote this month.
-Some events are focused on raising awareness, or educating the public.
+Some events are focused on raising awareness and educating the public.
 Others discuss recovery and are aimed at the families affected by these disorders.
 Attending these events can be an outward sign of support of these individuals, and if you have struggled with eating disorders, it is a great place to meet people who have deep understanding of the same difficult journey.
-Be sure to share the insights you gain with friends and family members.
-This is a great way to raise awareness and work against the stigma associated with mental and physical health disorders.
+Be sure to share the insights you gain with friends and family members to raise awareness and work against the stigma associated with mental and physical health disorders.

 Make an effort to avoid language that emphasizes body size and shape this month.
 Steer clear of talk of food, quantity and dieting.
-Instead, focus on positive qualities in others that don’t relate to appearance.
-Compliment people for their talent, intelligence, honesty, and other traits.
+Instead, focus on positive qualities in others that don’t relate to nutrition or appearance.
+Compliment people for their talent, intelligence, honesty and other traits.
 Focus on the communal aspect of mealtime, making it a joyful experience for all.

 Whether you do this online or in-person, you will be helping to make the world a more body-positive place!
 Here are some ideas:

 - Share a body-positive post on social media.
 You could share an informational video, inspirational quote, or anything else that promotes body positivity.